If there’s one word parents at my clinic don’t want to hear, it’s “enema.”

 Sure, it’s much easier to hand a child a glass of water mixed with a powder than it is to insert a tube up his bottom.
 No argument there!

-But MiraLAX often does not fully clean out the child’s rectum.
-So, the rectum may never shrink back to normal size, regain the tone necessary to fully evacuate, or regain the sensation necessary to signal to the child that it’s time to poop.
+But Miralax often does not fully clean out the child’s rectum.
+The new, soft poop just washes past the hardened crusty stuff, so nothing is accomplished.
+So, the rectum may never shrink back to normal size and stop bothering the bladder nerves or regain the tone and sensation necessary to fully evacuate.

 Dr. O’Regan’s son would read Winnie the Pooh while waiting for the enemas to work.
 Most parents I work with assume their child will absolutely refuse enemas.
 But often they are, pardon the pun, pulling this assumption out of their own bottoms!